hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

   Any implementation of XoT would obviously be required to implement optimized and interoperable transfers as described in [@RFC5936], e.g., transfer of multiple zones over one connection.

-* Performance.
-Current usage of TCP for IXFR is sub-optimal in some cases i.e. connections are frequently closed after a single IXFR.
+    * Current usage of TCP for IXFR is sub-optimal in some cases i.e. connections are frequently closed after a single IXFR.